-After considering the above factors, the Compensation Committee approved the following peer group for 2022 compensation decisions:
+After considering the above factors, the Compensation Committee approved the following peer group for 2023 compensation decisions:

-ACI Worldwide Affirm Avalara Black Knight Broadridge Financial Solutions Evertec FLEETCOR Technologies Evo Payments Euronet GoDaddy Inc. I3 Verticals nCino Nuvei O2 Holdings Toast Inc. Trip Advisor Tyler Technologies WEX Yelp
+ACI Worldwide Affirm Black Knight Broadridge Financial Solutions Evertec Euronet FLEETCOR Technologies GoDaddy Inc. Jack Henry nCino Nuvei Q2 Holdings Toast, Inc. Trip Advisor Tyler Technologies WEX Yelp

-Data from this group helped to inform cash pay levels for executives in 2022 and the size of equity grants made to executives in March of 2023 reflective of 2022 performance (see section titled "2023 Equity Grants" below for more detail on these equity grants).
+Data from this group helped to inform cash pay levels for executives in 2023 and the size of equity grants made to executives in March of 2024 reflective of 2023 performance (see section titled "2024 Equity Grants" below for more detail on these equity grants).

-As of June 15, 2022, as compared to such peer group, we were positioned slightly above the median for revenue for the preceding four quarters and below the median for 30-day average market cap.
+As of June 10, 2023, as compared to such peer group, we were positioned above the median for revenue for the preceding four quarters and below the median for 30-day average market cap.

-In July and October 2022, Semler Brossy provided an analysis of data derived from members of our peer group.
-For 2022, the Compensation Committee used Semler Brossy's analysis to help structure a competitive executive compensation program, position executive compensation by considering market data and make individual compensation decisions based on comparable positions at companies with which we compete for talent.
+In October of 2023, Semler Brossy provided an analysis of data derived from members of our peer group.
+For 2023, the Compensation Committee used Semler Brossy's analysis to help structure a competitive executive compensation program, position executive compensation by considering market data and make individual compensation decisions based on comparable positions at companies with which we compete for talent.
 While the Compensation Committee does not establish compensation levels solely based on a review of competitive data or benchmark to any particular level, it believes such data is a useful tool in its deliberations as our compensation policies and practices must be competitive in the marketplace for us to be able to attract, motivate and retain qualified executive officers.